markocherrie/CEMRA/README.md

 ## Issues to fix
-1. Currently 1000 runs takes 94 seconds which is too slow for the app (try parallelisation)
+1. Currently 1000 runs takes 94 seconds which is too slow for the app
+2. Currently 1000 runs takes 33 seconds which is too slow for the app (update)